|

 Buddhist scriptures inscribed on 729 marble slabs, known as

+the "World's Biggest Book".
 One account states that during the reign of King Mindon,

 steamers began to come up to INNWA (AVA) and AMARAPURA.
 Since